acaciochinato/ansible/ansible-role-workstation-install/README.md

 - Use Oh-My-ZSH as their default SHELL
 - Have default folders created on their $HOME path
 - Use NFS for network sharing
-- Have Logitech's MX Master 3 and wants it configured and ready to be used in their systems
+- Configure Logitech MX Master 3 mouse

 Requirements
 ------------